Who is eligible to borrow a Federal Direct PLUS Loan?

 There are no set limits for Direct PLUS Loans, but the amount borrowed may not be more than the cost of the dependent students education minus any other financial aid received, such as a Direct Subsidized or Unsubsidized Loan.
 The school will determine the actual amount that can be borrowed.

 Interest is the expense of borrowing money that is calculated as a percentage of the amount borrowed.
-The interest rate of Direct PLUS loans is a fixed rate of 7.9%.
 Interest is charged on Direct PLUS loans during all periods, beginning on the date of the loan's first disbursement.
+For current interest rates click here.

 To ensure that payments are made on time, you may want to consider paying your loan through the Department's Electronic Debit Account (EDA) repayment option.
 Under EDA, your bank automatically deducts your monthly Direct Loan payment from your checking or savings account.
 Your payments will be forwarded to the Direct Loan Servicing Center and will always be on time.